sign up to receive our news and updates

 Pneumonia is an infection of the deep parts of the lungs called the alveoli.
 This is where oxygen is transferred into the blood from the air, but during pneumonia the alveoli are invaded by bacteria (eg the pneumococcus) or viruses (eg influenza or COVID-19) which then causes the alveoli to fill up with fluid and white cells in an attempt by the body to kill the bugs.
-Alveoli filled with fluid and cells is called consolidation and shows up on the X ray, and is also why patients with pneumonia become breathless as there is less lung available to transfer oxygen into the blood.
+Alveoli filled with fluid and cells is called consolidation and shows up on the X-ray, and is also why patients with pneumonia become breathless as there is less lung available to transfer oxygen into the blood.
 If the pneumonia spreads to affect the edge of the lung, then it can inflame the membrane that covers the lung called the pleura.
 This causes a lot of pain, especially on breathing in, and is called pleurisy.

 The commonest causes of pneumonia are:

 The main symptoms are cough, sputum production, fever, and feeling generally ill, sometimes with shortness of breath and chest pain on breathing in.
 Usually, the symptoms have only lasted for a few days or a week or two, but can be longer with the more unusual causes.
 COVID-19 causes a more prolonged pneumonia lasting 1 to 3 weeks.
 Most patients with pneumonia have mild disease and so can be treated out of hospital, but in a minority it can be a very severe infection and require admission to hospital or even the intensive care unit.

 By identifying the combination of evidence of infection with new consolidation – consolidation is recognised either by seeing it on the chest X-ray or hearing abnormalities on listening to the lung.
-We try to find which bug is causing the pneumonia by sending sputum, throat or nose swabs, and blood or urine to the laboratory for special tests. back to top
+We try to find which bug is causing the pneumonia by sending sputum, throat or nose swabs, and blood or urine samples to the laboratory for special tests.

 Yes, with antibiotics to kill the bug and by giving the patient additional oxygen to boost the oxygen level in the blood.
 Most bacteria are killed readily by antibiotic treatments, although antibiotic resistance can be a problem on occasions.
 Some viruses and fungi are actually quite hard to kill with antibiotics, but these infections are rare unless someone has a weakened immune system.
 Pneumonia occasionally can lead to infection of the surface of the lung, called empyema, and this may need insertion of a tube to drain the infected fluid or even surgery.
 COVID-19 causes the immune system to over-react to the presence of the virus leading to more lung inflammation than is needed to kill the virus; it is treated with drugs that reduce the inflammatory response to the viral infection including dexamethasone, a steroid.

 At present, the recommendation is that the elderly (over 65 years) and people with chronic diseases affecting the chest, kidneys, liver or brain should be vaccinated against the pneumococcus with the Pneumovax vaccine as they have an increased risk of pneumonia.
 Smoking also increases the risk of developing pneumonia, and if someone has had one episode of pneumonia, they should stop smoking to help prevent another.
 Children in the UK are now automatically vaccinated as infants against infections with the pneumococcus with the Prevenar vaccine.
 All adults should get the COVID-19 vaccine.

-At UCL, Dr Brown leads an internationally recognised research group into the pneumococcus aiming to identify why it can cause pneumonia, and to develop new vaccines or other treatments to prevent pneumonia.
-The research is mainly laboratory based and has been funded by the Medical Research Council, the Wellcome Trust and the British Lung Foundation as well as local charities.
+At UCL, Professor Brown leads an internationally recognised research group into the pneumococcus aiming to identify why it can cause pneumonia, and to develop new vaccines or other treatments to prevent pneumonia.
+The research is mainly laboratory-based and has been funded by the Medical Research Council, the Wellcome Trust as well as local charities.
 His group has published multiple research papers on pneumonia or the pneumococcus, including recent papers describing new methods of trying to prevent infections using novel vaccine approaches.